-We currently contemplate that the conflicts committee will consist of up to three managers.
+We currently contemplate that the conflicts committee will initially consist of two managers, with one additional manager to be appointed within 90 days of the pricing of this offering.
 The conflicts committee will review specific matters that the board believes may involve conflicts of interest.
 The conflicts committee will determine if the resolution of the conflict of interest is fair and reasonable to our company.
 Our limited liability company agreement will provide that members of the conflicts committee may not be officers or employees of our company or directors, officers or employees of any of our affiliates and must meet the independence standards for service on an audit committee of a board of directors as established by NYSE Arca and SEC rules.
 Any matters approved by the conflicts committee will be conclusively deemed to be fair and reasonable to our company and approved by all of our unitholders.

-Nominating Committee
+Nominating and Governance Committee

-We currently contemplate that the nominating committee will consist of up to three managers.
-Immediately following the pricing of this offering, all members of the nominating committee will be independent under the independence standards established by NYSE Arca and SEC rules.
+We currently contemplate that the nominating and governance committee will initially consist of two managers with one additional manager to be appointed within 90 days of the pricing of this offering.
+All members of the nominating and governance committee will be independent under the independence standards established by NYSE Arca and SEC rules.
 This committee will nominate candidates to serve on our board of managers.
-The nominating committee will also be responsible for monitoring a process to assess manager, board and committee effectiveness, developing and implementing our corporate governance guidelines, setting the remuneration for non-employee managers, committee members and committee chairpersons and otherwise taking a leadership role in shaping the corporate governance of our company.
+The nominating and governance committee will also be responsible for monitoring a process to assess manager, board and committee effectiveness, developing and implementing our corporate governance guidelines, setting the remuneration for non-employee managers, committee members and committee chairpersons and otherwise taking a leadership role in shaping the corporate governance of our company.